Understanding Redis Cache Topology

 --cluster-yes

 Slot migration occurs incrementally.
-During migration, the source node returns MIGRATING and the destination returns IMPORTING.
+During migration, the source node returns MIGRATING state and ASK responses; the destination returns IMPORTING.
 The redis-py client handles ASK redirects automatically, but observability pipelines must track cluster_slots_fail and cluster_state to ensure migration completes without data loss.
-For large clusters, use redis-cli --cluster rebalance --cluster-use-empty-masters to distribute slots evenly based on current memory utilization.
+For large clusters, redis-cli --cluster rebalance --cluster-use-empty-masters distributes slots evenly based on current node counts.

 Broadcasting explicit DEL commands across a cluster introduces network overhead, increases latency, and creates race conditions during concurrent reads.
-Relying solely on time-to-live (TTL) expiration defers consistency but risks stale data exposure.
+Relying solely on TTL expiration defers consistency but risks stale data exposure.
 The optimal approach combines targeted invalidation with strategic TTL fallbacks, as explored in TTL vs Explicit Invalidation.

-For cross-node invalidation, use Redis Pub/Sub with deterministic channel naming or pipeline-based targeted deletes.
-Pub/Sub scales horizontally because each node only processes messages relevant to its subscribed channels:
+For cross-node invalidation, use Redis Pub/Sub with deterministic channel naming or pipeline-based targeted deletes:

 def invalidate_across_shards(client: RedisCluster, pattern: str):